jorge-antares/SAMCanada/README.md

 The balancing of tables is done using linear programming, which modifies the inter-agent transfers so that all of the accounts are balanced, so there is minimal table intervention.
 The procedure and code for creating these tables will be posted later on.

-A high-level diagram of how these accounts relate to each other is the following:
+A high-level diagram of how these accounts relate to each other and the number of accounts in each macro-acount is shown here:
 ![image](https://github.com/jorge-antares/SAMCanada/blob/main/img/diagram.png?raw=true)